asaltanubes/pegasus/README.md

 Number_steps        24*345
 # Steps between data saves
 Interval_data_save  10
-# Steps between animation frames
+# Steps between animation frames.
+If zero or not especified, animation won't be created
 animation_step      100
+# Astros to check for eclipse.
+First the star, then the moon and the planet followed by their radius
+eclipse   sun, moon, 1737500, earth, 6378000
 ```

-The configuration files support two key features: line-based comments that can be added using the `#` symbol, and the ability to perform simple mathematical operations like addition or multiplication within parameter values (as long as there are no spaces bewteen numbers and operators).
+The configuration files support two key features: line-based comments that can be added using the `#` symbol, and the ability to perform simple mathematical operations like addition or multiplication within parameter values.

 ### Running the Simulation